goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 		include fastcgi_params;
 	}

-If you use apache, it should be something like:
+If you use apache, it should be something like (set in web/.htaccess):

 	RewriteEngine on